yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/configuring-discovery-in-a-configuration-file.md

 </behavior>
 ```

- <span data-ttu-id="ee919-118">@No__t-0 davranışı, istemcilerin Hizmetleri aramak için kullandığı kapsamları ve türleri eklemek için de kullanılabilir.</span><span class="sxs-lookup"><span data-stu-id="ee919-118">The <xref:System.ServiceModel.Discovery.EndpointDiscoveryBehavior> behavior can also be used to add scopes and types that clients use to search for services.</span></span> <span data-ttu-id="ee919-119">Aşağıdaki örnek, bir istemci tarafı yapılandırma dosyasında bunun nasıl yapılacağını gösterir.</span><span class="sxs-lookup"><span data-stu-id="ee919-119">The following example shows how to do this in a client side configuration file.</span></span>
+ <span data-ttu-id="73816-118">Bu <xref:System.ServiceModel.Discovery.EndpointDiscoveryBehavior> davranış, istemcilerin hizmetleri aramak için kullandığı kapsamları ve türleri eklemek için de kullanılabilir.</span><span class="sxs-lookup"><span data-stu-id="73816-118">The <xref:System.ServiceModel.Discovery.EndpointDiscoveryBehavior> behavior can also be used to add scopes and types that clients use to search for services.</span></span> <span data-ttu-id="73816-119">Aşağıdaki örnek, istemci tarafı yapılandırma dosyasında bunun nasıl yapılacağını gösterir.</span><span class="sxs-lookup"><span data-stu-id="73816-119">The following example shows how to do this in a client side configuration file.</span></span>

 ```xml
 <behavior name="ep2Behavior">